July 15th, 2021: Foundations of Yoga Therapy

 Graduate Studies in Yoga Therapy

-With the prevalence of so many different yoga ‘styles’ and students ‘class pass hopping’, many yoga teachers are left wondering how to have real impact in the lives of their students and empower them to create change.
+With the prevalence of different yoga ‘styles’, an array of continuing-education courses on offer for yoga teachers PLUS the coming and going of different ‘yoga fads’ – many yoga teachers are left constantly searching and wondering how to really have an impact in the lives of their students and empower them to create change.

 Do you ever wonder why some of your students seem to make little progress in their practice?